nuvoleweb/config_filter/README.md

 active or inactive, the `ConfigFilterManagerInterface::getFiltersForStorages` will only take active filters into consideration.
 The weight, status and storages are optional and the above values are the default.

+## Alternative Config Filter Managers

+Plugins are only available from enabled modules.
+If you want to provide a config filter from a php library, all you have to do is implement the `\Drupal\config_filter\ConfigFilterManagerInterface` and add it to the service container with a `config.filter` tag.